LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/surveys-with-live-chat.md

 permalink: contact-center-management-live-chat-operations-surveys-with-live-chat.html
 isTutorial: false
 date: 2019-01-21 13:55:32 +0200
-published: false

 ---
 As a major point of contact with your consumers, chat surveys offer you a unique opportunity to collect a large volume of valuable information about your visitors.
 They can also provide you with key insights into the performance of your agents.

 In LivePerson, there are four types of surveys; the **pre-chat** survey, the **post-chat** survey, the **offline** survey and the **agent** survey.
 Each of these surveys is a short, online form that can be filled filled out at a certain stage of the engagement.

 ### Pre-chat survey

 The pre-chat survey provides agents with information about the visitor prior to the onset of the chat.
 The details are displayed in the agent workspace allowing them to better understand the needs of the visitor.

 ### Post-chat survey